In this blog, we explain how to create landing page content that engages website visitors and drives conversions.

 Attention spans are decreasing.
 It's a fact.
 So if you want to retain visitors, they shouldn't have to read 200+ words before they understand what you are offering.

 You need to be able to encapsulate that offer in about 5-10 lines.

 You don’t need to be an author to write copy that converts.
-You just need to be able to write copy that is simple.
+You just need to be able to write a copy that is simple.

-And people like simple.
+And people like simplicity.